iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 #11.
 Verify Outlook Permission

-The permission is the most necessary feature that needs to be configured correctly, and if this is not so, it can limit the features of the iPhone to perform enhancely.
-However, even after logging in with an accurate outlook account, if the directive permission is not given, it can cause iCloud calendar not syncing with outlook.
+The permission is the most necessary feature that needs to be configured correctly, and if this is not so, it can limit the features of the iPhone to perform efficiently.
+However, even after logging in with an accurate Outlook account, if the directive permission is not given, it can cause iCloud calendar not to sync with Outlook.
 Here are the steps to provide permission.

 1. Go to Settings > Calendar > Accounts.